jarviscanada/jarvis_data_eng_ArupUkil/core_java/grep/README.md

 # Introduction
 This project is a mimic of the Linux `grep` command which allows users to search matching strings from files.
 The general idea is to the user gives a directory/file to look at and find all in the lines in file(s) of the given directory's based on a regex the user gives.
-The resulting lines put into a user given output file.
-This tool has been built using Core Java features, Lambda and Stream APIs, SLF4J for logging, and JUnit for testing.
+The resulting lines are put into a user given output file.
+This tool has been built using Core Java features, SLF4J for logging, and JUnit for testing.
+Lambda and Stream APIs are used for another version of the app that limits memory usage by reading and writing file data using a file buffer.
 Development has been done using Maven and IntelliJ IDE with additional deployment being added by the usage of Docker for containerisation.

 # Quick Start
 ## Building the App